 - Ombudsman final views issued against an agency.

-Over time the information on performance that is gathered and published will be expanded to provide a more comprehensive picture of compliance with the letter and spirit of the Act.
+Over time the information on performance that is gathered and published by the State Services Commission and agencies will provide a more comprehensive picture of compliance with the letter and spirit of the Act.

 The State Services Commission is working to create a consistent and comprehensive set of data for analysing agencies’ performance over time.

 The Commission has published guidance and other materials for agencies to help them improve their capability and streamline their OIA processes.
-Further Guidance is planned.
+The Commission also holds for government officials focused on increasing access to official information, including through and the publication of OIA responses.

-This assists agencies to increase their understanding of their OIA workload and work-flow and enable better compliance with the Act.
+This assists agencies to increase their understanding of their OIA workload and work-flow, enable better compliance with the Act, and increase the amount of official information publicly available.

 New Zealand Police received almost one-third of all official information requests in the six months from January to June 2018.
-To avoid the results of one agency distorting the results for all agencies, and to better reflect the Commissioner’s mandate, statistics for New Zealand Police and New Zealand Defence Force will not be included in overall statistics.
+To avoid the results of one agency distorting the results for all agencies, and to better reflect the Commissioner’s mandate, statistics for New Zealand Police and New Zealand Defence Force are not included in overall statistics from the July to December 2018 release onwards.
 Results for New Zealand Police and New Zealand Defence Force will continue to be reported but shown separately.
 The State Services Commission will continue to work with all agencies to lift system performance in responding to OIA requests.

 Complaints data published by the Chief Ombudsman